astropy/astropy-v5.0-paper/README.md

 ------------------

-Our goal is to produce a brief and informative description of major updates about the Astropy Project, drawing on relevant changes or news since 2018 (v2.0).
+Our goal is to produce a brief and informative description of major updates about the Astropy Project, drawing on relevant changes or news since 2018 (the last paper).

 Notes on writing